jpburstrom/stereo/README.md

 A wrapper for the SoundCloud API written in PHP with support for authentication using [OAuth 2.0](http://oauth.net/2/).

 The wrapper got a real overhaul with version 2.0.
-The current version can easily be distributed as a PEAR package.
+The current version was written with [PEAR](http://pear.php.net/) in mind and can easily by distributed as a PEAR package.

 ## Getting started